 Address: Zhongmei Street (between Gongyi Rd & Section 1, Xiangshang Rd), West District, Taichung City | Hours: about 6:00 pm to 11:00 pm

 How to get there: From the Taichung Railway Station, take bus #27 or 81 and disembark at Gongyi Zhongmei St Intersection.
 And walk south on Zhongmei Street.

-The set up of the food stalls are similar to other night markets all over Taiwan.
-There are smaller food vendors that are closed during the day but opened when the sun goes down.
+The setup of the food stalls is similar to other night markets in Taiwan.
+Smaller food vendors are closed during the day but open when the sun goes down.

-The entire Zhongmei Street is filled with small food vendors lining every corner of the street.
-Many of them are not even on Google Map.
+The entire Zhongmei Street is filled with small food vendors lining every street corner.
+Many of them are not even on Google Maps.
 But I listed some of these ones for you to try:

-- Goose Restaurant (阿川鵝肉) – a restaurant specialises in goose rice and noodles
+- Goose Restaurant (阿川鵝肉) – a restaurant specializes in goose rice and noodles

 - Xiangshang Dumpling (向上水餃) – boiled dumplings